qrqiuren/site-myhdl-dev/guide.md

 As MyHDL's original developer, I ([jandecaluwe]) would like to retain the final say about its design and development decisions.
-To make that explicit, I have written this text from a personal viewpoint, referring to "me" and "I" to highlight my role.
+To make that explicit, I have written this text from a personal viewpoint.

 The repository
 ==============